WASTE ART and FOUND OBJECT ASSEMBLAGE

 This article is not comprehensive, but rather an introduction to some forms of Green Art.
 The definition of Green Art constantly evolves and grows, just as much as the artists involved with environmental-, green- or eco-awareness are finding new ways to create, express and inspire.

-Maanlandskap.
-Found stones collected in the Moon Landscape outside Swakopmund, Namibia.
+- 'Maanlandskap', by Stephanie Schoeman, Found stones collected in the Moon Landscape outside Swakopmund, Namibia.
 2012.
 1 x 3 x 2m.

-Done for De Beers Namaqualand mines, West Coast South Africa, as a land rehabilitation artwork.
+- 'am/pm Shadow Lines', by Strijdom van der Merwe ,7000 tons of earth-moving, 100 metres in diameter, One metre high, Done for De Beers Namaqualand mines, West Coast South Africa, as a land rehabilitation artwork.

 - KLEINER, F.S., MAMIYA, C.J., & TANSEY, R.G.
 2001.
 Gardner’s Art through the Ages.
 11th ed.
 FL: Harcourt.